 Up already on the BERNINA International Blog is my tutorial on how to make a small notions tote (3 at a time!)
 Made with decorative stitches and my BERNINA 790 PRO- but you could use the decorative stitches on your individual machine.
 I am simply trying to get to know the vast number of stitches on the 790PRO.

-Are you using some or any of your decorative stitches on your sewing machine?
+This little project is both practical for storage and a great gift giving idea.
+Check out the blog post and the free pattern/project tutorial here Are you using some or any of your decorative stitches on your sewing machine?
 If your thoughts are a bit vague or it's a no on this subject then this blog article is written just for you and the CREATE Wall Hanging might be just the project you are looking for.
 It's my sincere hope that you will start exploring all of your sewing machine's potential and why not start with decorative stitches?
 Have a look at my blog post here It's entitled Create this Wall Quilt With Decorative Stitches There is a free PDF pattern download for the petals in my shop page here Also, check out my video below for even more instruction.
 It's a great project for your creative space!
 Happy Wednesday! 🌷😊☀️ Today @quiltsocial my blog article about how to print patterns on freezer paper from your home printer with Sew Easy Freezer Paper.
 Check it out here The best method for paper piecing with no tearing from fabric at the end!
 Happy Tuesday!

 Today at www.quiltsocial.com I'm finishing up my Batty for Bargello reversible table runner with HeatnBond Lite, sandwiching & quilting and done!
 Have a look & grab the free Bat appliqué pattern.
 I hope you have enjoyed this Fall /Halloween Table Runner sew along this week at www.quiltsocial.com.
 Have a great weekend 🍁🎃